erenworld/erenworld.github.io/src/data/blog/get-hired.md

 #### Show them how much you want to work for them

 Tell them, (in your own way), “You are my favorite company.
 It’s my dream to work for you.
-If you have any aspect that could use a little help, let medo it, and I promise you it’ll thrive.
+If you have any aspect that could use a little help, let me do it, and I promise you it’ll thrive.
 I’m that passionate about this.”

 #### Be Extraordinary